abstracts33d/nixos-config/README.md

 > For Nvidia cards, select the second option, `nomodeset`, when booting the installer, or you will see a blank screen.

 > [!CAUTION]
-> Running this will reformat your drive to the `ext4` filesystem.
+> Running this will reformat your drive.

 ```sh
 sudo nix run --extra-experimental-features 'nix-command flakes' github:abstracts33d/nixos-config#install -- "HOSTNAME" "USERNAME"